Meet Our Family!

-Who is The bush Store
+Who is The Bush Store!

-The Bush Store is an on-going progression from the ever-popular Bush Kids Facebook page, established in 2013 to encourage Australians to link themselves back into their bush heritage.We are proud to promote rural Australia to our fellow Australians and along with you, send the message of the power, strength and resilience of the Australian bush people, mostly against many odds and much adversity to the rest of our Nation and hopefully to the world.
+The Bush Store is an on-going progression from the ever-popular Bush Kids Facebook page, established in 2013 to encourage Australians to link themselves back into their bush heritage.We are proud to promote rural Australia to our fellow Australians and along with you, send the message of the power, strength and resilience of the Australian bush people, mostly against many odds and much adversity, to the rest of our Nation and hopefully to the world.
 We also desire to encourage and promote Australian made, and source as many products as we can to sell through our store.
 Currently, Australian made is not always completely possible, we then promote and sell Australian owned products.